fwsa-batch2/mohamed.musaraf__web_project/README.md

 **Seat Booking**

 1.User can Book a ticket by click Book Tickets.<br>
-2.By click a separate movies in movies section to book a tickets.<br>
+2.By click a select option for separate movies section to book a tickets.<br>
 3.Ticket details will be stored in Local Storage.<br>
+4.Click proceed to move payment section in that following details are mandatory :- <br>
+  a.
+Card Number - 4444333322221111<br>
+  b.
+Expiry Date - 01/24<br>
+  c.
+CVV - 333<br>
+  d.
+CardHolder Name - musaraf<br>
+if any of the details will be miss match then it will alert.  <br>
+5.After the details matched then it will lead user to the OTP section.
+In that user need to click "Click to get Otp" <br>
+to receive OTP and paste it in the below feild to complete the transaction.